Please participate in the MPF User Survey 2018.

 1. Understand in scoring works in MPF¶

-score controller is responsible for adding and subtracting value from
+The variable player is responsible for adding and subtracting value from

 any player variable based on events that happen in MPF.
 You configure